THE COSTUME MAKER

 This graffiti, so like words painted on Jewish shops in Nazi Germany, recently desecrated a bagel shop in Paris, France.

 A major character in my book, The Royal Albert Hall celebrates 150 years in 2021.

 The Penguins are at it again!
 Early on, I had the absolute honor of writing about the nascent Pittburgh Penguins.
 One day I returned to my home office and a plumber (hired to fix a tub but also a passable secretary) gleefully told me I had a message — which he’d replayed over and over to hear Mario Lemieux on my answering machine.
 There’s a reason they’re a hometown treasure.

 My work runs the multi-media gamut of magazines, books, online, television, newspapers, & podcasts.
-An expat kid raised in the US, UK & Greece, my multi-cultural existence included Vienna, Tokyo, New York, Washington, DC, & Singapore.
+An expat kid raised in the US, UK & Greece, I’ve since roosted in Vienna, Tokyo, New York, Washington, DC, & Singapore.

 Government-issue military cases served as protection for such treasures as photos and letters from loved ones.
 In The Costume Maker, a granddaughter locks her memories up in just such a hand-me-down case — but is she hiding her past from the world, or from herself?